Sleeping Naked Benefits: What Science Says About Ditching Your Pyjamas

 6. Can Benefit Vaginal and Reproductive Health

 Sleeping without underwear or restrictive clothing may benefit vaginal health, particularly for people prone to irritation, bacterial vaginosis, or recurring infections.
-According to gynaecological advice published by the Cleveland Clinic, increased airflow helps maintain a healthy pH balance and reduces irritation.

 While cotton underwear is often recommended, sleeping nude can be even more effective in maintaining natural moisture balance and preventing inflammation.